la2050/archive/_organizations/courage-campaign.md

-  Americans.</p><p>Foreclosure Flashlight: In April 2012, following the introduction of the Homeowner Bill of Rights, Courage launched The Foreclosure Flashlight to shine a light on key California legislators, how foreclosures affected their districts, how much money theyâ€™d taken from the banking industry, & where they stood on a strong, pro-homeowner bill.
+  Americans.</p><p>Foreclosure Flashlight: In April 2012, following the introduction of the Homeowner Bill of Rights, Courage launched The Foreclosure Flashlight to shine a light on key California legislators, how foreclosures affected their districts, how much money they’d taken from the banking industry, & where they stood on a strong, pro-homeowner bill.
 The online tool encouraged Californians to contact their legislators.
 One by one, we won the key votes.
 This was an unprecedented victory over Big Bank lobbyists to pass